What is Selenium? Getting started with Automation Testing

 RC needs an RC server to perform this task.
 WebDriver’s direct communication with the browser makes it a more efficient and effective tool for automated testing.

-We know that to run the applications, the browsers are equipped with their own drivers for example:
+We know that to run the applications, the browsers are equipped with their own drivers, for example:

 • Chrome Driver